-6.9.1 Air quality is generally good in the Borough, however, there are still some concerns over nitrogen dioxide (NO2) levels caused by road traffic.
+- 6.9.1 Air quality is generally good in the Borough, however, there are still some concerns over nitrogen dioxide (NO2) levels caused by road traffic.
 Two Air Quality Management Areas (AQMA) are in place, at Gosport Road and Portland Street in Fareham.
 The main source of air and noise pollution is the road network, particularly the M27, while light pollution is higher along the road network and urban areas.
 In addition, the water quality status of surface waters (rivers and intertidal habitats) is mainly moderate at best, while groundwater quality status ranges from poor to good across the Borough.
-The SPZ at Wallington is the main ground water resource.

-- 6.9.2 Many of the proposed policies are assessed as being neutral with regard to air, water, noise or light pollution, which is a result of their seeking to manage the way in which development comes forward.
+The SPZ at Wallington is the main ground water resource. - 6.9.2 Many of the proposed policies are assessed as being neutral with regard to air, water, noise or light pollution, which is a result of their seeking to manage the way in which development comes forward.
 However, the assessment findings predict negative effects against SA6 for all sites subject to a detailed assessment.
 These range from small scale impacts to existing residents due to air, noise and/or light pollution at the local level, focused mainly on the construction phase but to a lesser extent including operational traffic movements.
-Future residents at Downend Road East are likely to experience noise, air quality and possibly light pollution effects due to their proximity to the M27. - 6.9.3 Minor impacts are predicted for sites such as North and South of Greenaway Lane, Warsash, Southampton Road (Titchfield Common) and Warsash Maritime Academy.
+Future residents at Downend Road East are likely to experience noise, air quality and possibly light pollution effects due to their proximity to the M27. - 6.9.3 Minor impacts are predicted for sites around Wallington which are located within the SPZ and therefore there is a risk of groundwater contamination during the construction phases.
+Minor impacts are predicted for sites such as North and South of Greenaway Lane, Warsash, Southampton Road (Titchfield Common) and Warsash Maritime Academy.
 Although these sites are not subject to significant sources of known pollution (e.g. AQMA, M27 or historic landfill) and are not within the SPZ, previous land uses indicate that ground contaminants may be present, and there is a potential impact pathway to sensitive nearby features (e.g. SPZ, SSSI, SAC, SPA or Ramsar) and hence water pollution during remediation/construction is a risk.
-This issue is also assessed in the accompanying Habitats Regulations Assessment. - 6.9.4 However, while there is scope for increased water or air pollution in the short-term, mitigation measures are available (such as Construction Environmental Management Plans, noise attenuation and pollution prevention measures) and more neutral effects are predicted in the longer term.
+This issue is also assessed in the accompanying Habitats Regulations Assessment. - 6.9.3 Impacts of greater significance arise where a combination of factors could affect multiple sensitive receptors.
+For instance, the site at Downend Road West (Portchester) is adjacent to the M27 which will be a long term source of air and noise pollution for future residents and its encroachment into the SPZ in the north-west corner presents a risk of groundwater contamination.
+Whilst there are no known sources of land contamination associated with the three Wallington employment sites, their position within the SPZ presents a risk of groundwater pollution. - 6.9.4 However, while there is scope for increased water or air pollution in the short-term, mitigation measures are available (such as Construction Environmental Management Plans, noise attenuation and pollution prevention measures) and more neutral effects are predicted in the longer term.
 Impacts on residential amenity through light and noise pollution are considered to be counterbalanced by the Plan's environmental protection polices, in particular D2 (Ensuring Good Environmental Conditions).

-6.10 SA7: To Conserve and Enhance Biodiversity
+6.10 SA7: To Conserve and Enhance Biodiversity and Geodiversity